barchart/alerting-service-public/docs/content/quick_start.md

 ## Defining an Alert

 To create an alert, we must construct an object which conforms to the ```Alert``` definition.
-To accommodate a wide variety of features, the schema is non-trivial and an in-depth discussion can be found in the [Key Concepts: Data Structures](/content/concepts/data_structures) section.
+To accommodate a wide variety of features, the schema is non-trivial and an in-depth discussion can be found in the [Key Concepts: Alert Data Structures](/content/concepts/alert_data_structure) section.

 For now, here is simple ```Alert``` object with a single condition — Apple stock trades over $600 per share: